-After being rumored for years, a studio has finally taken the plunge and decided to give Bioshock the movie treatment — Netflix in fact.
+After being rumored for years, a studio has finally taken the plunge and decided to give Bioshock the movie treatment, with a Netflix film adaptation of the popular gaming series underway.
 Information is scarce at the moment, but here’s a look at what we know and what to expect.

-Whether you’re familiar with the dark waters of Rapture or the politically charged skies of Columbia, you already have a good understanding of the series’ brooding nature.
-Happiness is very scarce in the Bioshock universe, as it’s plagued by a sadistic undercurrent that surrounds itself in death and destruction.
+Whether you’re familiar with the dark waters of Rapture or the politically charged skies of Columbia, you already have a good understanding of the series’ brooding and complex nature.
+Happiness is rare in the Bioshock universe, as it’s plagued by a sadistic undercurrent that surrounds itself in death and destruction.

 Take-Two Interactive’s current trilogy of games are some of the most revered in gaming history, and the upcoming fourth title has hopes of emulating their success.
 Series creator Ken Levine tried unsuccessfully to bring the franchise to the big screen, despite the project being so far along.